 I went over 100 a bit, I know, so cut back from there proportionately.
 But you’ll need those extra heads to hit your growth plan.

-Note that I have a lot more in sales+marketing+customer success that your typical model looks like if you compare to public comps (~30% in sales and marketing by revenue).
+Note that I have a lot more in sales+marketing+customer success than your typical model looks like if you compare to public comps (~30% in sales and marketing by revenue).
 But that’s often because they are growing more slowly at that point on a percentage basis than you, have larger quotas, and/or aren’t investing as aggressively in customer success.

 In other words, assume the majority of your headcount at $10m ARR is not building product, but helping to sell and market and support it.
+At least for the 90% of us that have sales-driven or sales-assisted models.

 100 employee image from here